 reachable and alive) to detect the need to failover,

-a script to execute before starting failover,
+to specify a script to execute before starting failover,

-a script at the end of failover process,
+to execute a script at the end of failover process,

 run a script after completing the failover process (before